CatoLynx/HD44780/README.md

 ----------------
 This library supports multiple hardware platforms for input and output.

-Currently supported output backends:
+Currently available output backends:
 * Velleman K8055 USB Experiment Interface Board
 * Raspberry Pi GPIO pins
 * Arduino pins using serial communication (Still in development)
-* Dummy output showing the states of the interface pins
+* Debug output showing the states of the interface pins
+* Dummy output that does nothing

-Currently supported input backends:
+Currently available input backends:
-* System standard input (Keyboard)
+* System standard input (e.g. Keyboard)
 * Raspberry Pi GPIO pins
+* No input

 See the usage examples below for examples on how to use them.